Hanging up a large paper map doesn't need to be difficult. Our tips help you to hang up your map easily and with style.

 A more uniform option that goes easy on the budget is offered by posterrails.
 The map is simply placed between the front- and backside of each rail and held together by its magnet clasp.
 For larger maps from 100 x 70 cm are provided with aluminium and synthetic material.
 The sets selected each include suitable suspensions.
 For smaller sizes we recommend oak rails or white lacquered wooden rails.

-The most classic, yet expensive variant.
+Picture frames are the most classic, yet expensive variant.
 Prices range from cheap and small synthetic frames up to extra large wooden frames.
-An extensive, recommendable selection of different sizes and materials can be found here.
+An extensive, recommendable selection of different sizes and materials can be found at AllesRahmen.de.
 Rimless frames (fitting for A1 and 100 x 70 cm) with acrylic glass protect the map from bleaching out.

 Arranging multiple posters and maps is made flexible by using designboards.
 For this option, the maps should already been framed or affixed to wooden panels.
 The selection is reduced to customized aluminium-Boards or the wooden variant in unisize.